aotodev/artificial_neural_networks/README.md

         add     rsp, 24
         ret
 ```
-As it can be seen, there are no calls besides std::cin; the ReLU instructions were completely inlined and optimized inside the main function's call stack.
-This would have been impossible with virtual functions or function pointers.
+As it can be seen, there are no calls besides std::cin; the ReLU instructions were completely inlined and optimized inside main's call stack.
 <br/>

 ## Low-lock
- All multithread applications need some form of synchronization to some extent.
-However, careful consideration about its implementation is needed when low-latency/high-throughput is a concern; overusing mutexes and atomics can hurt performance considerably and in some cases perform even worse than its single-threaded counter-part.

 The *fit* function does not use any mutexes at all, instead:
 - It generates one gradient vector for every thread in the pool, divides the data points accordingly and perform the forward pass concurrently without sharing any data.
 - There will be one atomic unsigned int to serve as a flag, which each thread will signal with their respective bit when finished.